Ceres Rural Crop Challenge, in association with the AICC: A University Agronomy Competition

 What’s in it for the teams?

-• Compete against top universities.
+• Compete against top agricultural universities and colleges.